-

 Get 50% off a Hive Thermostat Mini

 If you’ve got a residential mortgage with us, you could get 50% off the cost of a Hive Thermostat Mini, Hub and installation.
-Wherever you are, it could help you take control of how much energy you use, set schedules and switch your home heating on and off from your phone - now that’s smart.
+Wherever you are, it could help you take control of how much energy you use, set schedules and switch your home heating on and off from your phone – now that’s smart.
 Offer valid from 18 April 2023.
-By applying for this offer, you’re agreeing to the Barclays offer T&Cs
+By applying for this offer, you’re agreeing to the Hive Thermostat Mini offer terms and conditions.

 You may also be interested in